BlinkTagInc/transit-departures-widget/README.md

 Arrival information is refreshed every 20 seconds by default, but can be set with the `refreshIntervalSeconds` config parameter.

+## Command Line Usage

+The `transit-arrivals-widget` command-line utility will download the GTFS file specified in `config.js` and then build the transit arrivals widget and save the  HTML, CSS and JS in `html/:agency_key`.

+If you would like to use this library as a command-line utility, you can install it globally directly from [npm](https://npmjs.org):

+    npm install transit-arrivals-widget -g

+Then you can run `transit-arrivals-widget`.

+    transit-arrivals-widget

+### Command-line options

+`configPath`

+Allows specifying a path to a configuration json file.
+By default, `transit-arrivals-widget` will look for a `config.json` file in the directory it is being run from.

+    transit-arrivals-widget --configPath /path/to/your/custom-config.json

+`skipImport`

+Skips importing GTFS into SQLite.
+Useful if you are rerunning with an unchanged GTFS file.
+If you use this option and the GTFS file hasn't been imported, you'll get an error.

+    transit-arrivals-widget --skipImport

 ## Configuration

 Copy `config-sample.json` to `config.json` and then add your projects configuration to `config.json`.